wcarvalho/ML-Brain-Resources/advanced_ml.md

     1. [Deep Learning Specialization - deeplearning.ai](https://www.deeplearning.ai/deep-learning-specialization/) - less technical but good introduction to Deep Learning from Andrew Ng's Deep Learning Specialization course
   * Useful Notes:
     1. [Optimization for deep learning: theory and algorithms](https://arxiv.org/abs/1912.08957)
+    1. [MIT Deep Learning  by Lex Friedman](https://deeplearning.mit.edu/) - seems like a good resources with code tutorials and video lectures that cover what's current and the tricks to get things working.